Trentino Alto Adige Map

 Madonna di Campiglio is one of the best ski resorts in the Dolomites with many miles of ski slopes of all levels, but it's also popular for its summer residences.
 There are lots of lodging options here.

-Riva del Garda is on the northern tip of Lago di Garda which protrudes a little into the Trentino region.
+Riva del Garda is on the northern tip of Lake Garda which protrudes a little into the Trentino region.
 Riva is a popular summer resort, especially for Austrians and Germans.

 Bolzano or Bozen is the capital city of the province and is on the train line from Italy to Munich.
 Bolzano had a good medieval center and Gothic Duomo.
 Castel Roncolo has some good medieval frescoes.